ringcentral/ringcentral-chatbot-python/README.md

 Check [sample-bots/parrot-adaptive-card.py](sample-bots/parrot-adaptive-card.py) as an example, just use `bot.sendAdaptiveCard`

+### Interactive message

+Since we support `adaptive cards`, we also support interactive messages when using adaptive cards actions, so bot can get interative message directly from user actions.

+Check [sample-bots/interactive.py](sample-bots/interactive.py) as an example, define your own `onInteractiveMessage` function to handle interative messages.

 ### Hidden commands

 - Post message `@Bot __rename__ newName` to rename bot to `newName`